Sabbatarianism: Schwarzenau Brethren Churches

+Church of the United Brethren

+The Church of the United Brethren in Christ, in its membership standards codified in the Book of Discipline, teaches in its position on the Lord’s Day Observance:

+These standards expect the faithful to honour the Lord's Day by attending the morning service of worship and the evening service of worship on the Lord's Day, in addition to not engaging in Sunday trading.

+Quakerism

+The Richmond Declaration, a confession of faith held by the Orthodox branch of the Religious Society of Friends (Quakerism), teaches with regard to the First Day:

+Various yearly meetings in the Orthodox branch of Quakerdom further discuss the importance of the First Day in their Book of Discipline.
+For example, the Central Yearly Meeting of Friends in its Manual of Faith and Practice teaches:

+Similarly, the Book of Discipline of Ohio Yearly Meeting of the Religious Society of Friends (which aligned with the Wilburite branch of Quakerism) teaches "Remember the special opportunities for refreshment of spirit and for service which the first day of the week affords; use them faithfully, as befits the Friends of the Master."

 Baptist Churches

 First-day Sabbatarian views are embodied in the confessions of faith held by both General Baptists and Reformed Baptists.
 With respect to General Baptists, the Treatise on the Faith and Practice of the Free Will Baptists states:

 Similarly, the Liberty Association Articles of Faith (1824), as well as the General Association Articles of Faith of both 1870 and 1949 all state:

 With regard to the Particular Baptists, the Second London Baptist Confession advances first-day Sabbatarian views identical to the Westminster Confession, held by Presbyterians, and the Savoy Declaration, held by Congregationalists.

 Edward L. Smither explains that first-day Sabbatarianism is the normative view held by Baptists (both General and Reformed):